JULIEI2108/Udacity-AWS-Capstone-Project/README.md

 # Frontend
 # The art diary website was developed by Arina_ke and me
 The art-diary-julie folder contains a web application that allows users to log in to view and manage their artworks.
-I used Auth0 as the authentication service provider.
+We used Auth0 as the authentication service provider.
 Once backend is deployed .env file need to be updated

 `REACT_APP_AUTH0_DOMAIN=<AUTH0 account domain>`